 New York City, United States of America is the largest and wealthiest city in the US.
 Built upon the Atlantic trade routes, for 400 years New York City has been the bridge between Europe and the new world.
 Apartments in New York City were often lived in by 2 families, sometimes with livestock, and the units doubled as a workspace during the day to produce goods like clothing during the 19th century.
-Cockroaches, bed bugs, and perhaps worst of all, body lice which spread typhus which is a disease...
+Cockroaches, bed bugs, and perhaps worst of all, body lice were present which spread typhus which...

 Subscribe now for just $9.99 per month and gain access to over 1,250,000 (1.25 million) words worth of educational material pertaining to a wide array of subjects and interests